A few hours before the departure of the first, historic interplanetary mission of India.

 After a short delay due to small component problems, the journey to Mars of the vehicle developed by the Indian Space Research Organization (ISRO) will be a reality.

 This is just the beginning, they tell New Delhi: with the enthusiasm typical of a nation growing at supersonic speed, ISRO has already declared that it intends to send a human mission by 2016, and this would be only the beginning of a long series of stages necessary for preparation.
-The Indians hope that the mission will have an even greater success than the 'lunar' one in 2008, when the Chandrayaan-1 landed and discovered traces of water on our satellite.
+The Indians hope that the mission will have an even greater success than the 'lunar' one of 2008, when the Chandrayaan-1 landed and discovered traces of water on our satellite.

 NASA, usually superstitious about 'its' missions, has sent a very sweet 'good luck'.
 Nose up, friends: it's the future.